jojo-sexton/CP02-jojo/README.md

 # CP02-jojo
-A personal repo on your GitHub profile is created for trello ticket CP02 - Aihe:
+-A personal repo on your GitHub profile is created for trello ticket CP02 - Aihe:
-I have created a repo
+-I have created a repo
 I have created a package.json
 I have installed a dependency
 I have added the relevant files to the .gitignore file so they aren't pushed to GitHub